laisfrigerio/laravel-payment-app/readme.md

 # Laravel Payment

-Laravel project to process payments using pratforms as Paypal and Stripe
+Laravel project to process payments using platforms as Paypal and Stripe